vedph/cadmus-graph/docs/mappings.md

 To get relatively human-friendly UIDs, the UID is essentially derived from a template defined in the mapping rule generating a node.

-Yet, as we have to ensure that each UID is unique, whenever the template provides a result which happens to be already present, the UID gets a numeric suffix preceded by `#`.
+Yet, as we have to ensure that each UID is unique, whenever the template provides a result which happens to be already present and the mapping explicitly requests a unique UID, the UID gets a numeric suffix preceded by `#`.
 This suffix is granted to be unique in the context of our data.

+>By convention, any UID built by mapping must end with `##` to indicate that a unique UID is required.
+For instance, `itn:timespans/ts##` means that the first time such a UID is generated it will be stored as `itn:timespans/ts`; the next time, it will rather be suffixed with a number, e.g. `itn:timespans/ts#3`.

 So, this mechanism ensures that the UID is unique, even though it is specified by users as a human-friendly identifier.